hentisch/DiffractionSimulation/readme.md

 ## Contributing:
 If there is a bug or inaccuracy you would like to fix, feel free to send a pull request.
 For larger contributions, it is a good idea to create a new issue to discuss the changes you would like to make before you spend a lot of time implementing them.

+## Acknowledgements:
+This program was written primarily by myself, Henry Tischler, during the course of the summer 2022 Institute for Computing in Research internship program.
+However, it would be unfair not to give acknowledgemt to the following